nsursock/crackingdacode-v2/src/posts/about-the-author-of-this-blog.md

 ---
 layout: layouts/post.njk
 title: Delving into My Musical Passion
-title2: and the Purpose Behind This
+title2: and the Purpose Behind All This
 description: In a world where the deceased reign over the living, an artist wages a musical war for freedom—where every note is a step towards liberation.
 date: 2022-06-07T04:40:32Z
 author: Nicolas Sursock